Helloworld616/Helloworld616/README.md

-## Welcome! 👋  This is the Jun's Github, the awesome Korean guy! 🤘
+## Welcome! 👋  This is the Jun's Github! 🎉
 #### I ❤ Music & Programming...
 Gimme some music and codes! 🤩
 #### And Here's the languages and music I can play and enjoy!
 Check it out! 😉